-We expect to run a training course in the first half of 2006.
+We expect to run a training course around the same time as the HILDA Survey Research Conference, which is scheduled for 19-20 July, 2007.
 Details will be circulated to the HILDA email list and will be posted to the HILDA website.
-(To subscribe to the HILDA email list, go to www.ecom.unimelb.edu.au/iaesrwww/hilda/mail/hilda-l.html.)
+(To subscribe to the HILDA email list, go to www.ecom.unimelb.edu.au/iaesrwww/hilda/mail/hilda-l.html.
 A modest registration fee will apply.